mwurzberger/formatting-and-patterns/js.md

     D. Consistency Always Wins

-    In sections 2.A-2.C, the whitespace rules for consistency.
+    Whitespace rules for consistency.
 Lines can be separated by up to one line of white space but should never have more.

     ```javascript